Specialised Foundation Programme in the North West of England

 The North West of England Foundation School wants to ensure that applicants have access to the most up to date and accurate information.
-Any queries directed to the school for which the answer can be found on this website, in the Applicants Handbook and above local SFP recruitment documents may not be prioritised.
-In the first instance we strongly recommend all applicants to download and thoroughly review the guidance which can be found on the links above.
+Any queries directed to the school for which the answer can be found on this website or in the UKFPO Applicants Handbook may not be prioritised.
+In the first instance we strongly recommend all applicants to thoroughly review the guidance.

 SFPs are an opportunity for doctors to develop their research and/or teaching skills and/or medical and management capabilities.
 There is great variety between specialised programmes with some focusing on more traditional pathways while others focus on quality improvement and even health informatics.